French presidential rivals race to seduce Le Pen voters

 "By contrast, Francois Hollande, who is the heir to a political family that invented the fundamental cleavage of the class struggle, has adopted the posture of a unifier."

+"Their pick-up lines are getting really heavy.
+It's a bit cynical," she told BFMTV.

+She made clear her next objective was to win seats in parliament in June and lead "the real opposition".

-Based on Sunday's vote, the National Front could reach the second round in some 345 constituencies, more than half of the 577 seats, potentially splitting the right-wing vote in a major threat to Sarkozy's UMP party.
+Based on Sunday's vote, the National Front could reach the second round in up to 345 constituencies, more than half of the 577 seats, potentially splitting the right-wing vote in a major threat to Sarkozy's UMP party.

 Le Pen said she would outline her view of the second round choice at a rally on May 1, but senior aides made clear she was highly unlikely to endorse either candidate.